 2002 – Dr. Ketel performs the area's first pancreas transplant on September 6 and the first kidney-pancreas transplant on September 8.
 Robotic-assisted surgery is introduced.

 2007 – In July, groundbreaking ceremonies were held on the downtown campus of OSF Saint Francis Medical Center as the Milestone Project officially began.
 The $234 million modernization and expansion of the medical center and Children’s Hospital of Illinois will take three years to complete.
 Three of the floors of the 440,000-square-foot building will be dedicated to Children’s Hospital, with one floor serving adult cardiac patients.
 The other four floors of the eight-story facility will contain services for both adults and children, including: surgery, emergency medicine and an admitting and lobby area.
-The St. Jude Midwest Affiliate will also move to the new building.
+The St. Jude Affiliate Clinic will also move to the new building.

 2010 – Ten days of events surrounded the opening of the new Children's Hospital of Illinois/OSF Saint Francis Medical Center.
 The Bishop of the Peoria Diocese and political dignitaries attend the events.
 The project ends up costing $287 million dollars and is the largest construction project in the history of Peoria at this point.